Realtime Tables¶

 ALTER PUBLIC TABLE¶

 This command alters the schema (column names and types) of an existing table.
-You can add columns (ADD

 -

-: String name of the table to alter -
+tblname: Name of the table to alter -

-: String name of the column to create -
+col_name: Name of the column to delete

 Example¶